 From Sarah of Lets Grow Cook

-The downhill skiing and snow sports here are simply beyond compare, but if its more gentle exercise you want, then taking a snowshoe tour through the National Park with the Park Rangers is a simply superb activity to undertake!
+The downhill skiing and snow sports here are simply beyond compare, but if it’s a more gentle exercise you want, then taking a snowshoe tour through the National Park with the Park Rangers is a simply superb experience and an unforgettable addition to a Christmas holiday vacation!

 Colorado Springs, Colorado